+This Flimsy describes the EUROCONTROL GBAS activity status as of January 2023.

-EUROCONTROL is principally continuing the past GBAS activities with as little changes as possible, although SESAR project participation is now completed and budgets are being redistributed.
-Coordination activities are mainly conducted through LATO and I-GWG meetings, as was the case prior to the Pandemic.
+EUROCONTROL is principally continuing the past GBAS activities with as little changes as possible, although the SESAR project participation is now completed and budgets are being redistributed.
+Coordination activities are mainly conducted through LATO and I-GWG meetings, as was the case prior to the COVID-19 Pandemic.

-After a two- year interruption I-GWG/21 has been able to take place in EUROCONTROL HQ in Brussels early in September 2022, with 35 on-site and over 80 remote participants, with total attendance from over 150 individuals.
+After a two year interruption I-GWG/21 has been able to take place in EUROCONTROL HQ in Brussels early in September 2022, with 35 on-site and over 80 remote participants, with total attendance from over 150 individuals.
 The meeting was held as a single thread (no parallel working sessions) hybrid meeting, with very good and animated discussions.
-Although in-person participation is highly preferable, it is likely th athe hybrid format will continue to be offered to allow wider participation.
+Although in-person participation is highly preferable, it is likely that the hybrid format will continue to be offered to allow wider participation.
 The next I-GWG, planned for Spring 2023, is currently planned for a USA location, with a LATO meeting following in late Fall 2023.

 On GAST C there has been further support in preparing for CAT II operations and approval activities of DFS and Lufthansa as well as their regulators have been supported.
 A CONOPS was prepared (WP19 of the JWG7 meeting) based on outcomes of the I-GWG/20 meeting and some differences with PANS-OPS identified and notified to IFPP (IP12 of the JWG7 meeting).
 These have now been agreed to be resolved by appropriate PANS-OPS changes.

-To prepare introduction of GAST D, the SESAR VLD activities have contained flight trials with advanced operations on experimental aircraft with a GAST D MMR and non-MMR installations and commercial airline trials of advanced operations (both increased glide-slope and a second runway aim point for noise and runway occupancy time reductions).
+To prepare introduction of GAST D, the SESAR Very Large (scale) Demonstration (VLD) activities have contained flight trials with advanced operations on experimental aircraft with a GAST D Multi-Mode Receiver (MMR) and non-MMR installations and commercial airline trials of advanced operations (both increased glideslope and a second runway aim point for noise and runway occupancy time reductions).
 These trials have been successful and were widely presented, also at NSP JWG7.
 We have used the occasion to update the measurement equipment to current software and hardware and validated the new measurement test bench.

 This GAST C/D avionics test bench is now available to stakeholders for static, dynamic and flight measurements, equipped with a GAST D MMR, a Win 10 PC and USB data collection interfaces for serial and ARINC data.